State of the Sector and other reports that have come out every year showing that communicators, in vast numbers, don’t have a plan.

 And we totally get it.
 You’re not alone.

-Organizations are notorious for treating comms as an ‘on demand’ service.
-Last minute comms emergencies, where internal comms is looped in at the last minute, is rampant.
+Organizations are notorious for treating comms as an ‘on-demand’ service.
+Last minute comms emergencies, where internal comms is looped in at the last minute are rampant.

 That’s why we are going to make life a little easier for you, communicator.